Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 2

 Stars vs. Kraken Betting Trends

-- In the 23 times this season the Stars have been a moneyline favorite, they have gone 17-6 in those games.
+- Seattle has played 52 games this season that ended with more than 5.5 goals.

-- The Kraken have claimed an upset victory in eight, or 40.0%, of the 20 games they have played as an underdog this season.
+- The Stars have been victorious in 17 of their 23 games when they were listed as a moneyline favorite this season (73.9%).

-- Dallas has won all five games when it played with moneyline odds of -210 or shorter.
+- Dallas has had five games with moneyline odds of -210 or shorter and won them all.

-- Seattle is 2-1 when oddsmakers have listed them as underdogs of +170 or longer on the moneyline.
+- Seattle has a record of 2-1 in games when bookmakers list the team at +170 or longer on the moneyline.

 Stars Player Props